 For the last two weeks I’ve done some cute, simple Halloween crafts with my Preschoolers and Intellectual Disabilities rooms.

 The first was a fun candy corn activity where we used a rather unconventional paint brush.
-I saw this idea first here.
 I used cotton balls held by clothes pins; I wrapped a rubber band around the bottom of the clothes pins so that the cotton balls wouldn’t fall out easily, especially for some of my fine motor challenged friends.

 I started with a template and printed it on dark gray construction paper.